 Title: Knowing Your Audience

 Summary: Feb.
 7-2017 How do we know our audience well enough to understand their emotions?
 We can make assumptions based on how we feel about it ourselves.
 We can do a lot of questioning & listening.
 We can ask for feedback or create a small survey.
 We can use right brain language.
 We also explored the distinctions between interest & emotion – curiosity & interest – reaction & response.
-We remembered the sales process begins with awareness and then then next stage is trust – trust is another emotion.
+We remembered the sales process begins with awareness and then next stage is trust – trust is another emotion.
 Do we gain their trust by pushing the fear button?
 Do we just tell them what to do or do we offer how to do it?